ímesh Mobile App

 ímesh, meaning "to walk" in Sḵwx̱wú7mesh snichim (Squamish Language), is a mobile app developed by the Bill Reid Centre for Northwest Coast Studies at SFU.
 The app is a response to the university’s Community Engagement Strategy, and its Aboriginal Strategic Plan, and is intended to be a step, however small, toward decolonizing the university and the surrounding landscape.

 The goal of the app is to communicate through experience, the unique worldviews represented by the Indigenous art on campus, and to create a stronger awareness of the Coast Salish territories on which SFU is situated.
 The app accomplishes this through three walking tours, the first of which was released in the summer of 2016.

 The app is currently available for download here.

 Available June 2016, this section of the app provides locations and information for the publicly accessible Indigenous art located at SFU Burnaby and Burnaby Mountain Park.
-Users can access each artwork from a list of available venues, or take a tour using geolocation to notify them when they are close to one of the artworks.
+Users can access each artwork from a list of available pieces, or take a directed tour using geolocation to notify them when they are close to one of the artworks.
 At each venue the user is presented with information about the artist, the work, and the culturally shared knowledge that informs each piece.

 Bill Reid Centre, SFU